 The way we farm and grow crops, for example, can be labelled wild or seasonal or industrial or hydroponic.
 All the while an observer might focus instead on the variety of ways it employs people, uses land and creates opportunities for activists to find purpose… for grandmothers to make jam… for Italians to grow heritage tomatoes in their backyard which inspires neighbourhoods to build a garden and get to know one another, incidentally.

-The ways such a diversity allows for the seemingly unrelated is almost and unknowable number, an unending thread that leads us around the world and back again as all genders, in all times, under all conditions.
+The diversity of ways one can focus on what else is going on is almost an unknowable number.
+It is an unending thread that leads us around the world and back again as all genders, in all times, under all conditions.
 Such is the nature of oneness rearranging itself to be everyone and everything that can be known-thought-believed-argued or created in the “minds” of those to whom death is a thing that must be endured to allow for living to exist in a physics where what goes up must come down in all places except those where it doesn’t.

 A rearrangement that allows for pain and suffering, if that’s what it needs to be called in comparison to the acceptable and desirable notions of what life “should” be like, all things being equal (when they’re not).

 A rearrangement of things which sees ‘what is’ through “angel” eyes even though it understands there is no seeing or being or knowing separate from anything else (where there are no “things” to speak of).

 A rearrangement of things that includes and explores an unending diversity of ways to be, to simply be, from all perspective points on the spectrum that is wholeness.
 Including how we make sense of that as a judgement of what could be better, of what is most urgent, and best of all, what is – generally approached as a conversation about what’s really going on.